metadatacenter/cedar-artifact-library/README.md

                    -r https://resource.metadatacenter.org
                    -k <CEDAR API key>"

-Other IRI-base options include are `esi` for element schema artifacts, and `fsi` for field schema artifacts.
+Other IRI-base options include are `-esi` for element schema artifacts, and `-fsi` for field schema artifacts.

 Again, the -x argument is optional.